 How I pity you, common Marmots, you for whom nothing relieves either your pleasures or your cares!
 You eat to live and you live to eat.
 You work to have shelter, and you rest only to resume work.
-Your life turns in an eternal circle.
+Your life turns on an eternal wheel.
 As for me, I have a goal.
 A higher thought ennobles all my thoughts, all my actions and even my sleep.
-I rest to renew my strength; I renew my strength for the study of wisdom.
+I rest to renew my strength; I renew my strength for the study of Wisdom.

 Sacred and glorious study!
 Can one still be alive if one does not live for study?